Face-to-face virtual blended learning

 The bursary or scholarship will be outlined in a letter sent to you when you receive your offer letter.
 Within this, you will be told the new amount owing for enrolment, which will be a deduction of the bursary or scholarship to your upfront fees.
 You will need to pay your enrolment fees by census date.

-What if my visa application is rejected when boarders reopen and I’m already studying online?
+What if my visa application is rejected when borders reopen and I’m already studying online?

 If you start your studies online and are based offshore, you will be offered a full refund if you are unsuccessful in obtaining a visa to study in Australia after the borders reopen and you do not wish to continue your degree online.